waymobetta/ethernaut/force/force.md

 // this does NOT mean that contract cannot have a balance > 0!

-// though contract is not explicitly payable, contract CAN still receive funds via the recipient of a selfdestruct being called on another function
+// though contract is not explicitly payable, contract CAN still receive funds as the recipient of a selfdestruct being called on another function

 *contracts attacking contracts*